This Taco Stuffed Shells Recipe has all the delicious flavors of the tacos you love stuffed in a jumbo pasta shell.

 - In a large skillet, over medium-high heat, brown the ground beef, add the taco seasoning, cream cheese, beans, corn and 1 cup of the cheese.
 Stirring to combine and the cheese is melted.

-- Pour the 2 cups of salsa in the bottom of a 9x13 baking dish.
+- Pour the 2 cups of salsa in the bottom of a 9×13 baking dish.

-- Fill the cooled shells with the bean and beef mixture.
+- Fill the cooled shells with the bean and meat mixture.

-- Cover with the remaining 1 cup of cheese.
+- Cover the ground beef mixture with the remaining 1 cup of cheese.

 - Bake at 350 for 25-30 minutes or until heated through.

 - Garnish with crushed chips and green onions.
-Extra salsa and sour cream would be good too!
+Adding the remaining salsa and sour cream would be good too!

 To reheat an individual portion of leftovers, you can also reheat them in a microwave-safe dish covered loosely with a microwave-safe wrap or using short intervals until heated through or follow the oven reheating instructions below.